L2NE-dev/L2NE-dev/README.md

 - Understanding the neurobiological basis of mental disorders
 - Exploring the relationship between brain biochemistry and behavioral patterns

+### 📻 Possible plans in future 📻

+- Learning the basics of social engineering
+- Mastering NLP techniques and psychological mechanisms of propaganda
+- Gaining knowledge in the field of ethical hacking and information security

 ---

 🔥 Let's build something amazing together!